ekasilicon/jade/doc/UPA.md

 The latter is typically much more scalable than the former, though the former is typically much more precise than the latter.
 Both are conservative, however, and consider all possible execution paths.

-\subsection{The \texttt{OnCompletion} Property}
+## The `OnCompletion` Property

-We will consider the \texttt{OnCompletion} property as a concrete example.
+We will consider the `OnCompletion` property as a concrete example.

-The \texttt{OnCompletion} property determines what action the client takes with respect to the ledger at the conclusion of TEAL program execution.
+The `OnCompletion` property determines what action the client takes with respect to the ledger at the conclusion of TEAL program execution.
 These actions include doing nothing, managing registration with the target program, and modifying or deleting the program from the ledger.
-If the TEAL program does not otherwise protect itself, a user can arbitrarily disrupt or hijack the DApps supported by the program by executing a transaction with a properly chosen \texttt{OnCompletion} property.
+If the TEAL program does not otherwise protect itself, a user can arbitrarily disrupt or hijack the DApps supported by the program by executing a transaction with a properly chosen `OnCompletion` property.

-The \texttt{OnCompletion} property takes on values

-Consider this cheap analysis for the fields OnCompletion and RekeyTo in particular.
+Consider this cheap analysis for the fields `OnCompletion` and `RekeyTo` in particular.
 The analyzer interprets all arithmetic/logic instructions symbolically, so that the stack contains symbolic expressions.
 When a branch is encountered, the symbolic expression serving